 - The bracelet can easily be adjusted to the size of your wrist.
 A paper instruction is inside the box on how to do that.

-- Comes packed in an elegant, sturdy and eco-friendly cartoon box.
+- Comes packed in an elegant wooden box.

 - This watch is not waterproof, not suitable for swimming or bathing in, but is okay in rain.

 - For clarification, this watch is real as we also have watches that are not real (they don’t show time at all, they only have the NOW sign) – like Now Watch Black

 - Free worldwide shipping (free USPS shipping within the US)

 - 24 months warranty guaranteed

 NOW Watch is not just a watch, it reminds you to be present.
 It is a great conversation starter through its manifestation of a lifestyle, and it is a beautiful timepiece.
 We encourage you to share the NOW philosophy with others because this watch does not only show the time, but it also reminds you to not believe in time and live in the now!